On this page...

-The age of 18 is the beginning of a woman's blooming season.
+When the girl age of 18 that is the beginning of a woman's blooming season.
 Girls of this age start their new life journey with novelty to the world and beautiful longing.

 Since it is a new journey, there will be some anxiety in the excitement.
 Maybe you have suddenly mastered "autonomy" and you are still not comfortable with that "right", or you may feel uneasy about facing difficulties alone.